Menu

 Many parents often ask - what can we do to help our child at home?
 Here are some suggestions of things that you can do, play and talk about together at home to support your child in meeting the Early Learning Goals by the end of F2/Reception.

-Our theme this half term is 'Tell me a story'.
+Our theme this half term is 'On the farm'.

-Our core texts are Jack and the Beanstalk and Little Red Riding Hood.
+Our core texts are Farmer Duck and The Little Red Hen.
 We will be learning about story structure, settings and events, and learning lots of rich story vocabulary.

 Maths

 We follow maths mastery approach.
-This half term, we will be focusing on days of the week, sequencing, and mastery of numbers 9 and 10.
+This half term, we will be focusing on 3D shapes, the composition of numbers up to 20, and adding and taking away.

 Understanding the World